ammarfaizi2/proxmasterd/README.md

 - `--ssl-key-file` is the path to the SSL key file.

 You must at least provide one of `--plain-port` or `--ssl-port`.
 If you provide both, the server will listen on both ports.

-The `--ssl-port` requires the `--ssl-cert-file` and `--ssl-key-file` to be provided.
+The `--ssl-port` requires the `--ssl-cert-file` and `--ssl-key-file` options to be provided.

-# Routes:
+# Available Routes:
 1) <a href="#1-get-apiv1proxylist-list-all-proxies">GET: /api/v1/proxy/list (List all proxies)</a>
 2) <a href="#2-post-apiv1proxystart-start-a-new-proxy">POST: /api/v1/proxy/start (Start a new proxy)</a>